mmbman/Katagiri/1985-06-22-Introduction-to-Buddhism.md

 #### 56:40

-**Question**: Roshi?
+**Question:** Roshi?
 Would you say a few words about zazen and this practice. *[Unintelligible.]*

-**Katagiri**: That is zazen.
+**Katagiri:** That is zazen.
 I mentioned the meaning of zazen is exactly your life; I mentioned that here.
 Zazen is sitting, but your sitting is not your individual sitting.
 That “your sitting” is simultaneously that emptiness or the universe is with your practice of zazen.
 If you do zazen, always you think “you”, you always think of zazen *limited by* you.
 The zazen you do is “yours,” but simultaneously that is something more than you.
 That is one point.
 That is called Buddha’s samadhi.
 Buddha’s samadhi means manifestation of the Buddha, manifestation of the intimacy between your life and [emptiness] ...

 *[Tape change.]*